tuhh-softsec/APR4Vul/README.md

 ```

 ### Execute tools from RepairThemAll framework
-After deployed APR4Vul and access to its Docker container, you could execute the repair process of the repair tools on the VUL4J dataset as the below command.
+After deploying APR4Vul and accessing its Docker container, you can execute the repair process of the repair tools on the VUL4J dataset as the below command.

 ```bash
 cd /repairthemall